Best student loans for bad credit: September 2024

 The government offers federal student loans with benefits like fixed interest rates, income-driven repayment plans, and options for deferment or forbearance (where you can temporarily stop making payments under certain conditions).
 They also provide opportunities for loan forgiveness in certain situations, such as employment in public service or education.

-You don’t need a credit check for most federal student loans (except for PLUS loans), and you won’t need a cosigner either.
+You don’t need a credit check for most federal student loans (except for Direct PLUS loans), and you won’t need a cosigner either.

-On the other hand, private Student Loans are offered by banks, credit unions, and other private lenders.
+On the other hand, private student loans are offered by banks, credit unions, and other private lenders.
 Interest rates for these loans can be fixed or variable and are often based on your credit score, meaning you might need a cosigner to get the best rates.

 Private loans also don't typically offer as generous repayment terms, and you're less likely to find options for loan forgiveness.
 They also don’t have income-driven repayment plans, and the options for deferment or forbearance are not as flexible.